anddil/anddil.github.io/_pages/about.md

 permalink: /about/
 ---

+Currently, I am a researcher with tenure track (RtdB) at the [University of Pisa](https://www.dm.unipi.it/).

-Currently, I am a Wissenschaftlicher Mitarbeiter (basically a postdoc) at [Humboldt University](https://www.mathematik.hu-berlin.de/en) in Berlin, working in the group of [Gavril Farkas](https://www.mathematik.hu-berlin.de/~farkas/).
+Before this, I spent three years as a wissenschaftlicher Mitarbeiter (basically a postdoc) at [Humboldt University](https://www.mathematik.hu-berlin.de/en) in Berlin, working in the group of [Gavril Farkas](https://www.mathematik.hu-berlin.de/~farkas/).

 Before that, I spent a year and a half as a postdoc at [Aarhus University](https://math.au.dk/en/) with [Gergely Berczi](https://sites.google.com/view/gergely-berczi/home).